Two roads to fortuity in ABJM theory: Holographic Coverings and Black Hole States

 Notice that definitions 1 and 2 are exactly the same as in \cite{cl24}, but our definitions 3 and 4 are meant to adapt and generalize definition 3 in that reference.
 In particular we consider Lie superalgebras instead of compact Lie groups.
 Moreover, definition 3 in \cite{cl24} had a superfluous condition that $I_N$ be invariant under the lifted representation.
 We can easily see, however, that this is implied by commutativity of the above diagram.
 Definition 1 implies that $I_N \simeq \ker \pi_N$ and as such $v\in I_N$ if and only if $\pi_N(v)=0$.
 The diagram, on the other hand, demands $\pi_N\circ \tilde{\rho}(X) = \rho_N(X)\circ \pi_N$.
 Therefore if $v\in I_N$ the right-hand side vanishes and so does the left-hand side, showing that $\tilde{\rho}(X)v \in \ker \pi_N$.
 As such, $v\in I_N$ implies $\tilde{\rho}(X)v\in I_N$ for all $X\in \mathfrak{g}$.
 Note that the same argument applies \textit{mutatis mutandis} to group representations.

 These definitions are meant to formalize and generalize some standard techniques for supersymmetric gauge theories.
 These often have fundamental fields which are matrix-valued and primary operators which can be constructed as multi-traces of products of these fields at weak coupling.
 The strict inclusion $I_N \subset I_{N - 1}$ reflects the fact that trace relations for square matrices of size $N$ also hold for those of size $N - 1$ but not \textit{vice versa}.
-Having this intuition in mind, it should now be clear that the superconformal symmetry algebra lifts to the covering: the action of the generators of the superconformal algebra are independent of the size of the matrices.
+Just as we assume $Q_N \in \operatorname{End}({\cal H}_N)$ (and in fact all superconformal generators) exist for all $N$, we will also assume that they lift to the covering space.